FAQ about the International Development Fellows Program

 What kind of career path could I expect as a CRS employee?

 While there is no one career path, Fellows typically choose a career path based overseas.
-Many Fellows follow a managerial path (Program Manager I, Program Manager II and Country Representative).
+Many Fellows follow a managerial path (Program Manager I, Program Manager II, Head of Programs, and Country Representative).
 Alternatively, Fellows can seek technical advisory positions such as Regional Technical Advisor for a particular sector.
 Often technical positions require additional qualifications beyond what is required for Fellows.
 Periodically, positions are available in headquarters in Baltimore, though this is not a typical career path for Fellows.